timescale/docs/cloud/migrate-to-cloud/hypershift.md

 <procedure>

-### Downloading hypershift on MacOS
+### Downloading the hypershift container on MacOS

+1. Open the Docker app on your local machine to start the service.

-1. Download the hypershift tool for MacOS:
+1. At the command prompt, pull the latest hypershift container from Dockerhub:

-    <tag type="download">[FIXME](https://timescale,com/FIXME)</tag>

-1. Run the file and follow the instructions to compete install.

-1. You can check the file has been installed correctly with this command:

     ```bash
-    hypershift --version
+    docker pull timescale/hypershift
     ```

 </procedure>